Course Credit/Contact Hours

 - at least an equivalent amount of work for other academic activities, including laboratory work, internships, practice, studio work, and other academic work.

-The following standards establish the minimum requirements for one academic unit of credit for the course formats commonly used UAF:
+The following standards establish the minimum requirements for one academic unit of credit for the course formats commonly used at UAF:

 - 1600 minutes of laboratory (or studio or other similar activity) plus 800 minutes of student work outside of class.

 - 2400 - 4800 minutes of supervised practicum

 - 2400 - 8000 minutes of internship (or externship, clinical)